Mission Statement (What We Do)

 We work to advance the human rights of all migrants by increasing legal knowledge and access to legal services.

-We carry out our mission by providing free and low-cost legal services to detained, low-income immigrants facing removal from the United States.
-We work in the two adult detention facilities outside San Antonio, Texas: the South Texas Detention Complex and the Karnes County Correctional Center.
+We carry out our mission by providing free and low-cost legal services to detained, low-income immigrants facing removal from the United States at the third largest adult detention center in the U.S.: the South Texas Detention Complex located 65 miles southwest of San Antonio in Pearsall, Texas (bed capacity: 1900).

-We support all immigrants regardless of nationality, race, religion, gender, or sexual orientation.
+We support all immigrants regardless of nationality, race / ethnicity / tribe, religion, political opinion, gender, sexual orientation / gender identity, or age.

 Vision Statement (What We Hope for the World)